 Please read the Dean of Students statement on Academic Integrity.

 As a UW-Madison student, it is your responsibility to be informed about what constitutes academic misconduct, how to avoid it and what happens if you decide to engage in it.
 Academic misconduct is governed by state law, UWS Chapter 14.

-You should also review the Dean of Students statement regarding Non-academic Misconduct.
+You should also review this information regarding Non-academic Misconduct.

 Affirmative Action and Equal Opportunity

 Please read the UW-Madison statement regarding Affirmative Action and Equal Opportunity.